Evert-R/milestone-three/README.md

 ## Deployment instructions
 ### Follow these instructions to deploy this project:
+- Note :
+  - Because Heroku doesn't allow media files the used images are stored externally on my hosting account.
 #### Create the first user (administrator)
 - Use the following structure